 What are lifelines?
-It is a way to safely and easily go back to a previous line of knitting.
+They allow you to safely and easily go back to a previous line of knitting.

-You might need to do this if you’ve dropped stitches you can’t recover, or if you realise the item is not the right size you’ll be grateful for them.
+If you’ve dropped stitches you can’t recover, or if you realise the item is not the right size you’ll be grateful for them.
 It provides a nice little safety net that you can rip back to.

 Typically this is done by threading a contrasting bit of yarn through a row.
-I used to find it difficult to stop knitting while I sit and thread a lifeline through.
-I completely appreciated the security a lifeline provided but I still seem to put it off for ages.
+It can be difficult to stop knitting to thread a lifeline through.
+I knew a lifeline provided a safety net but I still seem to put it off for ages.
 I’d rather just be knitting!

 The quicker, easier, minimal effort way?

-Take one of the needles off the live cable and pop an end cap on.
-Now put that needle on your second cable with another end cap to save your stitches from falling off the other side.
+Put that needle on your new cable with the second end cap to save your stitches from falling off the other side.
 You now have two cables, each with a needle on one end and an end cap on the other.
-Using the new empty cable to knit across your next row, leaving the original cable in place.
-When you are done the row transfer the second needle to your new cable and pop it’s end cap on the original cable.
+Using the new empty cable knit across your next row, leaving the original cable in place.
+When you are done the row transfer the second needle to your new cable and pop its end cap on the original cable.

-Now you have a lifeline built in and ready to be pulled out later or otherwise ready to have the needles just popped back on the end should you have to rip back!
+Now you have a lifeline built in and ready to be pulled out later.
+Or otherwise, it’s ready to have the needles just popped back on the end should you have to rip back!